diyarrr/security_chatbot/README.md

 python setup.py
 ```

 If you are running this first time, it will create the .env file under the config folder and will ask you to replace the placeholder openai key with the actual key.
-Then you can rerun the setup.py and it will set everything up.
+Then you can press enter and continue with the setup.

 **5. Start the backend server**
 ```bash